dogweather/forkful/content/en/elixir/strings/searching-and-replacing-text.md

   \ essentially finding strings and swapping them out.
 Programmers do this all the\u2026"
 lastmod: '2024-03-13T22:44:59.769622-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text are bread-and-butter for programming; they're\
-  \ essentially finding strings and swapping them out.
-Programmers do this all the\u2026"
+summary: Searching and replacing text are bread-and-butter for programming; they're essentially finding strings and swapping them out.
 title: Searching and replacing text
 weight: 10
 ---